genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/04_event-handler/02_basics.md

 [POST] http://localhost:9064/EVENT_TRADE_INSERT/
 ```

-If you are interested in how to manipulate and work with the auto-generated REST endpoints, make sure to follow [this link](../../../server/integration/rest-endpoints/introduction/).
+You can see how to manipulate and work with auto-generated endpoints in our pages on [REST endpoints](../../../server/integration/rest-endpoints/introduction/).